 Multiple Prescriptions: “Doctor shopping” or getting prescriptions from multiple doctors is a common tactic to get more of the drug than one doctor would prescribe.

 Withdrawal Symptoms: The body’s reaction to the absence of a substance it has become dependent on can be severe.
-Symptoms like intense nausea, sweating, tremors, insomnia and anxiety when the medication is not taken are clear signs of physical dependence.
+Symptoms like intense nausea, sweating, tremors, insomnia, anxiety, and headaches when the medication is not taken are clear signs of physical dependence.

 The Broader Health Implications